Mission Trip Volunteers

 Click the button below to send your mission fee or deposit, using your PayPal account or a credit card:

-The fee paid to Refuge International covers your room and board for the week; travel within the country; medications and medical and surgical supplies used during the week; translator salaries; and one night's hotel stay in Antigua, Guatemala.
-It also covers some overhead expenses.
+The fee paid to Refuge International covers your room and board for the week; travel within the country; medical and surgical supplies (including patient medications) used during the week; translator salaries; and one night's hotel stay in Antigua, Guatemala on Friday at the end of our service week* (*this does not apply to Petén teams; see below for more information).
 If you decide that you would like to stay an extra night in Antigua, there is an additional $75 charge.

 Our trips fill up quickly and volunteers spots are accepted in the order they are received, so please submit your application early to get the dates you want.